Toddler boy sitting in bed playing.

 Small-space expert Alison Mazurek, a mom of two and the author of the blog 600 Sq Ft and a Baby, sees the toddler bed as a way to give you time before making big changes to your home.“Transitioning to a toddler bed instead of a twin bed could buy you another year in your small space.
 Or it could buy you time before transitioning both kids into a bunk bed, an investment that should carry you for years,” she says.
 Even if you do have tons of space, Mazurek says, “Why have more bed than you need when kids need room to play?”

-Jessica Hartshorn, a mom of two and longtime product reviewer in the baby and toddler space, says that a toddler bed can also be a great way to help incentivize big-kid behavior like going to the potty or not waking parents up in the morning.
+Jessica Hartshorn, a mom of two, longtime product reviewer in the baby and toddler space, and regular Cubby contributor, says that a toddler bed can be a great way to help incentivize big-kid behavior like going to the potty or not waking parents up in the morning.
 “Changing to a toddler bed helps convince them that this bed is different from their crib—and, that along with that comes different behaviors,” she says.

 “I would absolutely recommend toddler beds, if space is limited and especially in homes with kids close in age that might be sharing a room,” says Shamika Lynch, the designer behind Maximizing Tiny Interiors and a mom of two.
 Less bed = more play space.
 However, if square footage is not an issue, you may be tempted to jump straight to a big-kid bed, but the transition from crib to twin is pretty dramatic, so a toddler bed is also a good choice to help kids adjust to the change.